mcaprari/caprazzi_net/_posts/2011-06-23-java-bytecode-string-concatenation-and-stringbuilder.markdown

 In other words, **"+" is effectively a shorthand for the more verbose ``StringBuilder`` idiom.**

 Update:
-Javadoc for [java 1.4]((http://download.oracle.com/javase/1.4.2/docs/api/java/lang/String.html)) says "String concatenation is implemented through the StringBuffer class and its append method"
-While in [java 1.5](http://download.oracle.com/javase/1,5.0/docs/api/java/lang/String.html) it's "String concatenation is implemented through the StringBuilder(or StringBuffer) class and its append method" It actually makes sense, as StringBuilder was introduced in 1.5 as a faster (non thread-safe) version of StringBuffer.
+Javadoc for [java 1.4]((http://download.oracle.com/javase/1.4.2/docs/api/java/lang/String.html) says "String concatenation is implemented through the *StringBuffer* class", while in [java 1.5](http://download.oracle.com/javase/1,5.0/docs/api/java/lang/String.html) it's "String concatenation is implemented through the *StringBuilder(or StringBuffer)* class".
+It sense, since StringBuilder was introduced in 1.5 as a faster (non thread-safe) version of StringBuffer.

 The compiler will do same trick for cip + "ciop" and "cip" + ciop.
 (In case you wonder, "cip" + "ciop" will just be compiled as "cipciop").